GIT for polarized curves: Behavior at the extremes of the basic inequality

 where the $E_i$'s are the exceptional subcurves of $X'$ that meet the subcurve $Z$ and $W:=\ov{Z^c\setminus \cup_i E_i}$ is clearly connected as well.
 Since $\deg_{E_i}L'=1$, it follows from Remark \ref{R:bala} applied to the subcurve $E_1\cup\dots\cup E_{k_Z}$ that $\deg_W L'=m_W$.

-The 1ps $\rho$ of $\GL_{r+1}$ we are looking for is similar to the 1ps considered in the proof of Theorem \ref{T:stab-bal}.
+The required 1ps $\rho$ of $\GL_{r+1}$ is similar to the 1ps considered in the proof of Theorem \ref{T:stab-bal}.
 More precisely, consider the restriction map

-The map ${\rm res}$ is injective since the complementary subcurve of $Z\cup W$ is made of the exceptional components $E_i\cong \P^1$, each of which meets both $Z$ and $W$ in one point.
+The map ${\rm res}$ is injective because the complementary subcurve of $Z\cup W$ is made up of the exceptional components $E_i\cong \P^1$, each of which meets both $Z$ and $W$ in one point.
 Moreover, since $\OO_{X'}(1)$ is non-special by assumption, which implies that also $\OO_Z(1)$ and $\OO_W(1)$ are non-special, we have that